irahorecka/gardenofrecipes/recipes/md/potpourri-to-freshen-microwave.md

 ## Instructions

-1. In a one-quart, microwave-safe measuring cup, combine the water and pumpkin-pie spice.
+1. In a one-quart, microwave-safe measuring cup, combine the water and pumpkin-pie spice
-2. Heat to boiling on high power in the microwave.
+2. Heat to boiling on high power in the microwave
-3. Boil for 3 minutes.
+3. Boil for 3 minutes